larikkai/PHoF/documentation/user_instructions.md

-# Padel Hall of Fame - user instructions
+# Padel Hall of Fame - User instructions

 Open the app's homepage at http://padel-hall-of-fame.herokuapp.com/